petermok1997ust/COMP3111-HelloWorld/README.md

 The project source codes with the following packages<br>
-core.comp3111: non-UI codes<br>
+core.comp3111: non-UI codes <a href="https://github.com/petermok1997ust/COMP3111-HelloWorld/tree/master/src/core/comp3111">URL</a><br>
-ui.comp3111: UI-related codes<br>
+ui.comp3111: UI-related codes <a href="https://github.com/petermok1997ust/COMP3111-HelloWorld/tree/master/src/testing/comp3111">URL</a><br>
-testing.comp3111: Unit testing<br>
+testing.comp3111: Unit testing <a href="https://github.com/petermok1997ust/COMP3111-HelloWorld/tree/master/src/ui/comp3111">URL</a><br>
 These items are required and suggested to be upload after your team finishes the project:<br>
-A folder named "uml" with the finalized UML diagrams<br>
+A folder named "uml" with the finalized UML diagrams <br>
 A folder named "meeting" with all the meeting minutes<br>
 A folder named "gantt" with the final Gantt chart<br>
 A folder named "doc" with the documentation generated via JavaDoc<br>